viriciti/mongo-live-server/README.md

 ## Description

-Mongo Live Server serves live data from MongoDB over a websocket with just one simple configuration.
-Operations in MongoDB are served directly over an websocket API in a read-only fashion using the new [MongoDB Change Streams](https://docs.mongodb.com/manual/changeStreams/).
-So, use Mongo Live Server if you have a service that writes to a MongoDB database and you're in need of a service that reads those updates.
-Instead writing full microservices using the same (kind of) code over and over again, just use this module and contribute to it.
+Mongo Live Server serves live data from MongoDB over a websocket with just one simple configuration of less then 15 lines.
+Operations in MongoDB are served directly from a [replica set oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) over an websocket API in a read-only fashion using the new [MongoDB Change Streams](https://docs.mongodb.com/manual/changeStreams/).
+So, if you have a service that writes to a MongoDB database and you're in need of a service that reads those updates, Mongo Live Server is a simple and elegant solution!
+Instead of writing complete microservices using boilerplate code over and over again, use one module instead.
 Why reinvent the wheel?
-Moreover, using this one module across multiple services provides API consistency; very convenient!
+Also, using Mongo Live Server across multiple services provides API consistency; very convenient!

 Mongo Live Server combines the following well-known modules:
 - [MongoDB](https://www.npmjs.com/package/mongodb): The official MongoDB driver for Node.js.